 Aerial surveys were conducted by helicopter flying 50 to 100 m above ground at 15 to 40 km hr-1 (Trouton 2004).
 Aerial surveys covered the entire length of potential spawning habitat (Braun et al. 2017b), and were continuous except in Cypress Creek, where two separate surveys were conducted to omit a short section of unsuitable habitat.
-Redds observed from the air were counted and georeferenced using a handheld GPS accurate to \pm 3 m.
+Redds observed from the air were counted and georeferenced using a GPS accurate to ± 3 m.
 For the Chowade River, Cypress Creek and the upper Halfway River, aerial surveys were conducted by flying in an upstream direction, but flight direction for Fiddes and Turnoff creeks varied depending on light and wind conditions.
-Aerial surveys were typically conducted at mid-day when the sun was directly overhead, and visibility conditions were optimal.
+Aerial surveys were optimal.
 Turbidity measurements were relatively consistent in all tributaries, and we assumed water clarity did not substantially influence OE during visual surveys.

-2 All map images were created in R (R Core Team 2017) using packages rgdal (Bivand et al. 2017), GISTools (Brundson and Chen 2014), and sp (Bivand et al. 2013).
+2 All map images were created in R (R Core Team 2023) using packages ggplot2 (Wickham 2016), sf (Pebesma 2018; Pebesma and Bivand 2023), and ggsn (Santos Baquero 2019).

-1We define the upper Halfway River as the portion of the Halfway River from its source to the confluence of the Halfway and Graham Rivers.
+1 We define the upper Halfway River as the portion of the Halfway River from its source to the confluence of the Halfway and Graham Rivers.